Range and Fluctuation Metrics

 To calculate the percentage of time that your readings are within the set range:

-- All of the readings within your specified levels are counted (shown as green bands on your analytics graphs).
+- All of the readings within your specified levels are counted

-- That number is divided by the total number of readings for the chosen period.
+Shown as green (temperature) or blue (relative humidity) bands on your analytics graphs. - That number is divided by the total number of readings for the chosen period.

 - That number is multiplied by 100% for the final percentage.